1550–1600 in European fashion

-Fashion in the period 1550–1600 in Western European clothing was characterized by increased opulence.
+Fashion in the period 1550–1600 in European clothing was characterized by increased opulence.
 Contrasting fabrics, slashes, embroidery, applied trims, and other forms of surface ornamentation remained prominent.
 The wide silhouette, conical for women with breadth at the hips and broadly square for men with width at the shoulders had reached its peak in the 1530s, and by mid-century a tall, narrow line with a V-lined waist was back in fashion.
 Sleeves and women's skirts then began to widen again, with emphasis at the shoulder that would continue into the next century.
 The characteristic garment of the period was the ruff, which began as a modest ruffle attached to the neckband of a shirt or smock and grew into a separate garment of fine linen, trimmed with lace, cutwork or embroidery, and shaped into crisp, precise folds with starch and heated irons.

 General trends

 Spanish style

 Charles V, king of Spain, Naples, and Sicily and Holy Roman Emperor, handed over the kingdom of Spain to his son Philip II and the Empire to his brother Ferdinand I in 1558, ending the domination of western Europe by a single court, but the Spanish taste for sombre richness of dress would dominate fashion for the remainder of the century.
 New alliances and trading patterns arose as the divide between Catholic and Protestant countries became more pronounced.
 The severe, rigid fashions of the Spanish court were dominant everywhere except France and Italy.
 Black garments were worn for the most formal occasions.
 Black was difficult and expensive to dye, and seen as luxurious, if in an austere way.
 As well as Spanish courtiers, it appealed to wealthy middle-class Protestants.
 Regional styles were still distinct.
 The clothing was very intricate, elaborate and made with heavy fabrics such as velvet and raised silk, topped off with brightly coloured jewellery such as rubies, diamonds and pearls to contrast the black backdrop of the clothing.
 Janet Arnold in her analysis of Queen Elizabeth's wardrobe records identifies French, Italian, Dutch, and Polish styles for bodices and sleeves, as well as Spanish.

 Linen ruffs grew from a narrow frill at neck and wrists to a broad "cartwheel" style that required a wire support by the 1580s.
 Ruffs were worn throughout Europe, by men and women of all classes, and were made of rectangular lengths of linen as long as 19 yards.
 Later ruffs were made of delicate reticella, a cutwork lace that evolved into the needlelaces of the 17th century.